Mini2630/Mini2630/README.md

 - 👋 Hi, I’m @Mini2630
 - 👀 I’m interested in a lot of differnt things in life,
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning Test Automation
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 0670117324, minenhledlamini26@gmail.com

 <!---